Freddie Mercury Rocking A Silver Jumpsuit

 The film received such high praise that the creators Peter Fonda, Dennis Hopper, and Terry Southern got their spot at the Cannes Film Festival, the most prestigious film festival in cinema that takes place.
 The crew of hippie filmmakers arrived in traditional attire from the American Civil War.
 Needles to say, the bunch definitely shook things up at the fancy black-tie affair.

-Bob Dylan Meets the Beatles
+Bob Dylan On His Way To Meet the Beatles

 In 1964, August 28, two of the most powerful forces in rock history united over a drink.
 "The Fab Four" met Dylan for the first time at the Hotel Delmonico in New York.
 Many people from that generation regarded that meeting as the moment that defined rock history.
 The Beatles were at the peak of their pop crazy "Beatlemania" and Dylan brought in a more serious sound of the counter culture.